 In the sections below, you will find an indication of the requirements for admission to the SEFP.

 Admissions requirements are lower than the requirements for direct entry to a three-year BSc degree course.
-As a general guide, recent school-leavers must normally have at least 280 UCAS points, including passes in two subjects at A-level and at least AS-level Mathematics.
+As a general guide, recent school-leavers must normally have at least BBC from 3 A levels including Mathematics.
 Applications from mature students will be considered on an individual basis, taking account of both educational background and other relevant experience.
 For further details, please see the School of Mathematical Sciences web site.

 Normally you must have completed at least a high school diploma, grade 12, or an equivalent level of schooling in your own country.
 You must have good high school results and should have studied mathematics to an advanced level.
 Applications from students with international A-levels in science and mathematics are also welcome.